TJH0409/CW2024/README.md

 Compilation Instructions: Provide a clear, step-by-step guide on how to compile the code to produce the application.
 Include any dependencies or special settings required.

 Implemented and Working Properly: List the features that have been successfully implemented and are functioning as expected.
-Provide a brief description of each. found and fix a typo in EnemyPlane (projectileYPostion to projectileYPosition) found the error InvocationTargetException (fixed)
+Provide a brief description of each.

 Implemented but Not Working Properly: List any features that have been implemented but are not working correctly.
 Explain the issues you encountered, and if possible, the steps you took to address them.